jarzab3k/reads/README.md

 This repo contains things that I've read lately.

-It is supposed to be a list of all the things that I read (books, articles), saw (youtube talks) with some summary, so I can get beck here, when I forget why I read some book/article at all.
+It is supposed to be a list of all the things that I read (books, articles), saw (youtube talks) with some summary, so I can get back here, when I forget why I read some book/article at all.

 There are three main files:
  books.md - just a plain list of books that I read in chronological order, here are also non-technical books (just to keep tracking)